UCSF-CBI/c4/docs/howto/rstudio-server-2.md

 - Once the form fields are filled in, click the Launch button.

 The job takes a minute or so to get started on the cluster.
 Once the job has launched, you will see a button labeled "Connect to RStudio Server".
-Click this button and a new browser tab will open with the familiar RStuido login screen.
+Click this button and a new browser tab will open with the familiar RStudio login screen.
 Use your C4 username and password for this.

 You should now be running an interactive RStudio session on a compute node.